 To meet the needs of the 450,000 people currently receiving disability support in Australia, a further $13.2 billion invested in the world-leading National Disability Insurance Scheme.

-Around $6.7 million over four years will be invested in medical research – which includes a further $228.1 million in new grants and program openings to back our world leading scientists to find cures and treatments.
+Around $6.7 billion over four years will be invested in medical research – which includes a further $228.1 million in new grants and program openings to back our world leading scientists to find cures and treatments.

 For more information on health measures, click here.